microsoft/language-server-protocol/specification.md

 > *Since version 3.6.0*

 Many tools support more than one root folder per workspace.
 Examples for this are VS Code's multi-root support, Atom's project folder support or Sublime's project support.
 If a client workspace consists of multiple roots then a server typically needs to know about this.
-The protocol up to now assumes one root folder which is announce to the server by the `rootUri` property of the `InitializeParams`.
-If the client supports workspace folders and announces them via the corrsponding `workspaceFolders` client capability the `InitializeParams` contain an additional property `workspaceFolders` with the configured workspace folders when the server starts.
+The protocol up to now assumes one root folder which is announced to the server by the `rootUri` property of the `InitializeParams`.
+If the client supports workspace folders and announces them via the corrsponding `workspaceFolders` client capability, the `InitializeParams` contain an additional property `workspaceFolders` with the configured workspace folders when the server starts.

 The `workspace/workspaceFolders` request is sent from the server to the client to fetch the current open list of workspace folders.
 Returns `null` in the response if only a single file is open in the tool.
 Returns an empty array if a workspace is open but no folders are configured.